 More generally, regulatory rules in both the gas and electric industries have traditionally provided the utilities with extremely weak incentives to procure efficiently on behalf of consumers, and probably always will.

-In the effort to free California from its risky, spot market-oriented procurement strategy, Governor’s and his staff can benefit greatly by reaching out to a broader group of industry and economic experts
+In the effort to free California from its risky, spot market-oriented procurement strategy, the Governor and his staff can benefit greatly by reaching out to a broader group of industry and economic experts

 Two specific issues that would benefit from additional information and expertise include:

-To the extent that the utility remains the procurement agent for customers who have not switched providers, what financial incentives are needed to encourage the utility to buy electricity based on a balanced portfolio of sources?
+To the extent that the utility remains the procurement agent for customers who have not switched providers, what financial incentives and what processes are needed to encourage the utility to buy electricity based on a balanced portfolio of sources?

 Would the consumers and the utility be better off if the utility outsourced the procurement function to a third-party?